-If you are looking for a little something to brighten up Easter look no further than our bespoke pot and container arrangements.
+If you are looking for a little something to brighten up your garden look no further than our bespoke pot and container arrangements.

 Potted summer bedding has arrived in all its colour and glory ready for you to make up your hanging baskets or containers.
 Geranium, fuchsia, bacopa, nemesia, osteospermum petunia, begonia and so forth.
 Do watch out for frost and keep them covered or in a green house if it is forecast.